 Which brand of psychologist?

-Clinical psychologists help with mental health problems, such as anxiety problems including panic and agoraphobia, OCD, specific phobias, post-traumatic stress disorder, and social phobia.
-Of course, they also help with other mental health conditions like depression.
+- Clinical psychologists help with mental health problems.
+Common examples include anxiety, panic and agoraphobia, OCD, specific phobias, post-traumatic stress disorder (PTSD), social phobia, and depression.

-Counselling psychologists focus on helping you resolve relationship, family or work issues, offer bereavement counselling, or can help with self-esteem issues – they help with “everyday” problems.
+- Counselling psychologists focus on helping you resolve relationship, family or work issues, deal with someone’s death, or can help with self-esteem issues.
+In other words, they help with “everyday” problems.

 What other mental health professionals are there?

-Other therapists and counsellors: These can be a bit hit-and-miss.
-It can be quite difficult for the layperson to figure out if those letters behind their names actually mean anything (sometimes, an impressive-sounding string of letters may mean nothing more than participation in a weekend course).
-Given their hit-and-miss nature, you should not hesitate to change therapists if you don’t feel you’re making progress.
-Of course, there are great therapists out there who are not necessarily qualified psychologists.
-You should choose someone who is registered with a reputable body such as the British Association for Counselling and Psychotherapy (BACP).
+- Other therapists and counsellors: It can be quite difficult to figure out if a therapist is well-qualified.
+Sometimes, an impressive-sounding string of letters behind their name may mean nothing more than participation in a weekend course.
+Choose someone who is registered with a reputable body such as the British Association for Counselling and Psychotherapy (BACP).
 In order to qualify for registration with the BACP, a therapist has to have completed a recognised training course and have on-going supervision.
 The BACP also operates a code of ethics and a complaints procedure, so there is some protection for clients.

-How do I know if the Psychologist is right for me?
+How do I know if a therapist is right for me?

-If you are paying for therapy yourself, it is generally a good idea to interview more than one psychologist or therapist on the phone or in person before making a final decision.
-Think about the kind of questions you may want to ask, for example, what experience the psychologist or therapist has with the type of problems you are dealing with.
+If you are paying for therapy yourself, it’s generally a good idea to interview more than one psychologist or therapist before hiring them.
+Think about the kind of questions you may want to ask.
+For example, you may want to know what experience they have with the type of problems you are dealing with.
 Or you may want to find out more about their approach to tackling the issues you want help with.